Minnesota Skills-Based Hiring Accelerator

 The change from credential-based systems to skills-based systems benefit both employers and employees.

-Skills-based practices can help employers find qualified candidates faster, fill open positions and improve employee advancement and retention.
+Skills-based practices can help both employers and job seekers.
+Employers find qualified candidates and fill open positions faster, and improve employee advancement and retention.

-For employees, skills-based practices increase job satisfaction, provide opportunities for lifelong learning, and allow workers to build skills that drive career advancement.
+For job seekers and employees, skills-based practices increase job satisfaction, provide opportunities for lifelong learning, and allow workers to build skills that drive career advancement.

 5x Better Hiring

-Hiring for skills is five times more predictive of job performance than hiring for education and two-and-a-half times more predictive than hiring for work experience.
+Hiring for skills is five times more predictive of job performance than hiring for education alone and two-and-a-half times more predictive than hiring for just work experience.

 42% More Responses